 Therapy for people with a lot going on.

 Maybe it's trauma, shame, avoidance, anger, relationship patterns, family history, parenting stress, drinking, or the sense that everything is tangled together.
-We can start with what feels most immediate and work our way toward what is underneath.

 Maybe you shut down in conflict, explode before you can catch yourself, or keep choosing people who hurt you.
 Maybe you drink more than you want to.
 Maybe you overextend yourself until you crash, avoid the things you know you need to face, or feel responsible for keeping everyone else okay.